janakitti/hackathon-global/README.md

 #### Initial Mockups

-After reading the project description and noting down the key deliverables, my first step was to come up with a rough design of the UI:
+After reading the project description and noting down the key deliverables, I headed over to **Figma** to come up with the overall design of the UI.
+This made it much easier to build and style the components when it came to the actual coding.

 **Dashboard Page**